Creating Consistent Website Layouts using Express and Contentstack

 - Index.html: In the index.html file, we have included our header and footer.
 It is the default file that is loaded when we load our pages/routes.

-- Views: The views folder holds the templates for different pages in our case Home, Blog, Header, and Footer.
+- Views: The views folder holds the templates for different pages, in our case Home, About, Header, and Footer.

 So, whenever the Home page route is hit, the header and footer will be rendered.
 The data will be fetched every time the route is hit.
 You can add more routes such as Products, Blogs, etc and the header and footer will be shown on each page.